 The fixed asset turnover ratio compares net sales to net fixed assets.
+It is used to evaluate the ability of management to generate sales from its investment in fixed assets.
 A high ratio indicates that a business is:

 A low ratio indicates that a business:

-- Has made a large investment in fixed assets, with a time delay before the new assets start generating revenues
+Has made a large investment in fixed assets, with a time delay before the new assets start generating sales

 The concept of the fixed asset turnover ratio is most useful to an outside observer, who wants to know how well a business is employing its assets to generate sales.
 A corporate insider has access to more detailed information about the usage of specific fixed assets, and so would be less inclined to employ this ratio.

-Net annual sales ÷ (Gross fixed asset - Accumulated depreciation)
+Net annual sales ÷ (Gross fixed assets - Accumulated depreciation) = Fixed asset turnover ratio

 For example, ABC Company has gross fixed assets of $5,000,000 and accumulated depreciation of $2,000,000.
 Sales over the last 12 months totaled $9,000,000.
 The calculation of ABC's fixed asset turnover ratio is: